How fair are we? From conceptualization to automated assessment of fairness definitions: Fairness Assessment: Key Concepts and a General Workflow

-To establish a definition of bias within a specific domain, it is crucial to pinpoint the following key concepts, as outlined in \cite{mehrabi_survey_2021}: \begin{itemize} \item[--] \textbf{Sensitive variables:} these are the variables that have the potential to lead to discrimination; \item[--] \textbf{Positive outcome:} this refers to a specific prediction generated by the ML system that could potentially result in discriminatory consequences; \item[--] \textbf{Privileged} and \textbf{Unprivileged} groups: These are the groups or entities identified based on specific values of the sensitive variables.
-Privileged groups are favoured by the system, while unprivileged groups face discrimination from the system. \end{itemize}
+To establish a definition of bias within a specific domain, it is crucial to pinpoint the following key concepts, as outlined in \cite{mehrabi_survey_2021}: \begin{itemize} \item[--] \textbf{Sensitive variables:} these are the variables that have the potential to lead to discrimination; \item[--] \textbf{Positive outcome:} This refers to a specific prediction generated by the ML system that could potentially result in discriminatory consequences.
+Note that this concept is domain-dependent and may change based on the perspective from which we observe a given use case (e.g., a prediction about a customer positively subscribing to a bank term deposit may be good for the business but not for the customer's wallet) \item[--] \textbf{Privileged} and \textbf{Unprivileged} groups: These are the groups or entities identified based on specific values of the sensitive variables.
+Privileged groups may be favored by the system, while unprivileged groups may face discrimination.
+Note how these two groups are often referred to as \textit{sensitive groups}, i.e., groups that must be protected from discrimination or favoritism (e.g., by some regulations). \end{itemize}

-In the explanatory scenario, domain and legal experts want to assess if the ML system under analysis discriminates against women.
+Concerning the \textit{University} use case (as reported at the bottom of Fig. \ref{fig:workflow}), domain and legal experts want to assess if the ML system under analysis discriminates against women.
 Thus, the type of examined bias is \textit{group bias}, with the sensitive variable being \textit{gender}.
-A positive outcome would be \textit{cheerful admission} to the university, and the privileged group is \textit{men} while the unprivileged one is \textit{women}.
+A positive outcome would be \textit{successful admission} to the university, and the privileged group is \textit{men} while the unprivileged one is \textit{women}.
+For the \textit{TPL} use case, domain experts want to ensure that not only popular libraries are recommended.
+Hence, the type of bias is still \textit{group bias}, where the sensitive variable is \textit{popularity}.
+A positive outcome is a \textit{recommendation} from the system.
+The privileged group is \textit{popular libraries} while the unprivileged group is \textit{unpopular libraries}.